 In fact, they may be more organized than you are.
 A 2017 study found that eastern fox squirrels living on UC Berkeley's campus cache their nuts according to type.
 When given a mixture of walnuts, pecans, almonds, and hazelnuts, the squirrels took the time to hide each type of nut in a specific place.
 This method of "spatial chunking" may help them remember where the nuts are when they go to retrieve them later.
 Though the study wasn't able to determine this for sure, the study's results suggested that the squirrels may have been organizing their caches by even more subtle categories, like the size of the nuts.

-3. ...
-But their forgetfulness helps trees grow.
+3. Squirrels are also forgetful, and that forgetfulness helps trees grow.

 Tree squirrels are one of the most important animals around when it comes to planting forests.
 Though they may be careful about where they bury their acorns and other nuts, they still forget about quite a few of their caches (or at least neglect to retrieve them).
 When they do, those acorns often sprout, resulting in more trees—and eventually, yet more acorns for the squirrels.